Skip to main content

 ProgrammabilityLimited scriptingFull smart contract support

 Key difference: Monero hides real transactions among decoys.
-Ghost Protocol does not create transaction records to hide.
+Ghost Protocol records individual transactions publicly but uses ZK proofs to break the link between deposits and withdrawals.
 The privacy models are fundamentally different.

 Tornado Cash